 Non Edible Mushrooms, Pacific Northwest

 The Hooded False Morel Mushroom is poisonous.
 It is very poisonous.
-This fungi grows solitary or in small groups among the conifer forests of the BC coast.
+This fungi grows solitary or in small groups among the conifer forests of the Pacific Northwest.
 It can be found in most parts of North America.
 Its season is from November to April and is a winter mushroom that can grow under the snow.

 The cap is a reddish brown to dark brown, saddle shaped with various wrinkles that get more pronounced as it matures, it is up to 15 cm wide.
 The flesh is thin and very brittle.
 The underside of this mushroom is a lighter brown color.
 The stalk is off white to buff, very smooth and from 5 to 10 cm long, tapering a bit at the bottom.